Manhattan University: Academics

-Students are required to take college-wide general education requirements (such as math, college writing, and religion) as well as core requirements in their respective school.
-For example, the School of Arts maintains a core curriculum called The Roots of Modern Learning which includes courses such as "Classical Origins of Western Culture."

 Classes operate on a semester schedule.
 The first semester begins in late August and runs to December.
 The second semester begins in mid-January and runs to mid-May.
 Winter intersession and summer courses are also offered, but not required.

 The institution offers a number of pre-professional programs such as pre-dental, pre-law, pre-medical, pre-physical therapy, and pre-veterinary; and graduate programs in mathematics, education, engineering and business.
 The graduate School of Engineering allows students studying engineering as an undergraduate the opportunity to continue on to get their master's degree without having to switch institutions, as is the case at colleges with a 3 + 2 engineering program.
 The B.S.
 Business / Masters of Business Administration Program offers students an option to complete a five-year multiple award program.
 The successful completion of the five-year program leads to two awards: a B.S. in business (in one of six majors) and an MBA.

-Manhattan College contains chapters of various honor societies as Phi Beta Kappa, Sigma Xi and Tau Beta Pi, Pi Mu Epsilon, a national mathematics honor society.
+Manhattan University contains chapters of various honor societies as Phi Beta Kappa, Sigma Xi and Tau Beta Pi, Pi Mu Epsilon, a national mathematics honor society.
 A newly established chapter of Lambda Pi Eta communication honorary has also been added, as well as Kappa Alpha Omicron an interdisciplinary environmental science and studies honorary.
 Manhattan participates in the Consortium of Liberal Arts Colleges and in the New York Cluster of seven colleges and universities supported by the Pew Charitable Trusts for undergraduate science education.

 Rankings

 In 2019, Money magazine ranked Manhattan as the top "transformative" school in the nation in a study that took into account earnings and graduation rates to determine which schools help students succeed professionally.
 Manhattan was ranked 78th out of 1,879 schools in return on investment according to PayScale's 2018 rankings.
 A 2015 Brookings Institution study ranked it as the ninth best school in the country when comparing expected versus actual mid-career earnings.
+Forbes ranked Manhattan 173rd out of the top 500 rated private and public colleges and universities in America for the 2024–25 report.
+Manhattan was also ranked 98th among private colleges and 70th in the northeast.

+Leadership

+Manhattan University is led by a president.
+As of August 2025, the president is Frederick Bonato.